Get cover to suit your budget and lifestyle.

 Both hospital and extras have varying levels of cover and the level you choose will depend on your budget and your personal priorities.
 The four main levels of hospital cover are:

 - Top Private Hospital Cover.
-Top student health insurance hospital covers services where Medicare pays a benefit.
+Top student health insurance hospital cover typically covers all services where Medicare pays a benefit.

 - Medium Private Hospital Cover.
-Medium all services apart from one or more of the following: pregnancy and obstetrics, assisted reproductive services, cataract and lens procedures, joint replacements, dialysis and sterilisation.
+Generally covers a wide range of Medicare services with some exceptions, such as pregnancy and obstetrics, assisted reproductive services, cataract and lens procedures, joint replacements, dialysis and sterilisation.

 - Basic Private Hospital Cover.
-Basic student health insurance hospital cover provides protection for all services apart from one or more of the following: cardiac-related services, non-cosmetic plastic surgery, rehabilitation, psychiatric services and palliative care.
+Basic student health insurance hospital cover can provide cover for a range of Medicare services, but typically carries a wider range of exclusions than Medium cover, such as cardiac-related services, non-cosmetic plastic surgery, rehabilitation, psychiatric services and palliative care.

 - Public Hospital Cover.
 Public hospital cover treatment in a public hospital only.

-The three main levels of extras cover are:
+The services included in extras policies can vary widely between health funds.
+The three main levels of extras cover you might encounter are:

 - Comprehensive.
-Comprehensive insurance covers general and major dental, endodontic, orthodontic, optical, non-PBS pharmaceuticals, physio, podiatry and psychology.
+Comprehensive insurance covers general and major dental, endodontic, orthodontic, optical, non-PBS pharmaceuticals, physio, podiatry, psychology and others.

 - Medium.
-Medium insurance covers general and major dental, endodontic and any five of the following: orthodontic, optical, non-PBS pharmaceuticals, physio, chiro, podiatry, psychology and hearing aids.
+Medium insurance often covers general and major dental, endodontics, optical, physio, chiro, podiatry and others.

 I'm an international student coming to Australia, what do I need?